Pretty-Good-Freedom-Tech/brainstorm/README.md

 You can also manually create this file or use a `.env` file in your project directory with the same variables.

+## Project Structure

+The Hasenpfeffr project is organized as follows:

+- `bin/` - Contains executable scripts used in production
+  - `control-panel.js` - The main control panel script used in production
+- `public/` - Web interface files
+- `setup/` - Installation and setup scripts
+- `systemd/` - Systemd service files
+- `archived/` - Contains deprecated files that are no longer in active use but kept for reference

+Note: The `archived/` directory contains files that were previously used but have been replaced by newer versions.
+See the [archived/README.md](archived/README.md) for more details.

 ## Usage

 ### Control Panel